crazybod/LPTHW-GothonWeb/README.md

 - Web.py (http://webpy.org)

 ## Other Notes
-- Add sessions folder after cloning.
-It will hold all the session details when you run the app.
+Make sure to add a sessions folder to the GothonWeb directory, as it holds all the session files for the game.
+Its kind of needed.
+Also, to run from web.py's builtin server, go to your terminal and type:
+    $ export PYTHONPATH=$PYTHONPATH:path/to/GothonWeb/gothonweb
+    $ cd path/to/GothonWeb/gothonweb
+    $ bin/app.py

+## ToDo
+- User Login page
+- High Score
+- Multiple Maps